Medicines

 What if I forget to give it?

+If you remember up to 4 hours after you should have given a dose, give your child the missed dose.
 For example, if you usually give a dose at about 7 am, you can give the missed dose at any time up to 11 am.
 If you remember after that time, do not give the missed dose.
-Wait until the next normal dose.
-You do not need to wake up a sleeping child to give a missed dose.
+Just give the next dose as usual.

 Never give a double dose of Potassium chloride.